stormpath/stormpath-rails/README.md

 end
 ```

 After the forgot password option has been enabled on the login form there will appear a link for user to reset his password.
 User first needs to enter an email to which a link will be send.
-When user clicks on a link he will be redirected to the final form where he can reset his passwod.
+When user clicks on a link he will be redirected to the final form where he can reset his password.

+The email that is sent to the account is configurable through the Stormpath Admin Console.

 ### ID Site